Adlink-ROS/demo_packages/demo_neuronbot_gpio/README.md

-The GPIO pin layout of the ROS Starter Kit was set as followed:
+The GPIO pin layout of the ROS Starter Kit was set as follow:
 ![](readme_resource/feature_connector.jpg)